Healthcare professionals and patients in a clinical setting

 Myeloma

-Myeloma is a type of blood cancer which affects plasma (a type of white blood cell).
-Plasma produces antibodies which help to fight off infections.
+Myeloma is a type of blood cancer which affects plasma cells (a type of white blood cell).
+Plasma cells produce antibodies which help to fight off infections.

 What is myeloma?